 4-H Healthy Living Ambassadors work as a team, bringing wellness initiatives to communities across Iowa.
 Selected participants will be immersed in a community health and wellness learning experience addressing issues such as hunger and food insecurity, nutrition and physical health, and mental well-being.
 Healthy Living Ambassadors are invited to represent Iowa at the National 4-H Healthy Living Summit each February at the National 4-H Conference Center in Chevy Chase, MD.
 Then the team will design an action plan to facilitate educational experiences for youth.
 They will wrap up their term by hosting 4-H Healthy Living Day at the Iowa State Fair.
 Up to ten participants in grades 9-11 will be selected.
 Follow the event page link above for more information on the opportunity and how to apply.

 Iowa STEM Leadership Accelerator

 The Iowa STEM Leadership Accelerator program is an opportunity for youth who have an interest in science, technology, engineering, and/or math.
 Selected participants will work with STEM educators and professionals from Iowa State University to learn more about STEM concepts, professions, leadership, and more!
 Participants will be tasked with assisting with the Iowa 4-H Astro Camp.
 The group will work to design and lead an educational STEM experience that will be showcased at the Iowa State Fair.
 Up to six participants in grades 9-12 will be selected.
-Use the resources in the sidebar for application instructions and questions.
+Use the resources in the sidebar for more information on how to apply.